pragkhard/JavaScript-interview-preparation/Map-Filter-Reduce-Foreach.md

 Question 7: map vs foreach
 ----------------------------
-Map does not modify the original array it will return the new array Foreach does not return the new array , but if you want to modify the original array we want to take the index otherwise it will return undefine
+* Map does not modify the original array it will return the new array.
+* Foreach does not return the new array , but if you want to modify the original array we want to take the index otherwise it will return undefine.
+* We can chain the other methods if we are using map.
+* But in case of foreach we can not chain the other methods.

         const numbers = [1, 2, 3];